OpenEdPakistan/translate/README.md

-# translate
-Using Microsoft Cognitive Services Translator API to translate English text to Urdu
+# Using Microsoft Cognitive Services Translator API to translate English text to Urdu